martcpp/Bible_chatbot/README.md

 ## Contributing

-Contributions to the **BIBLE_CHATBOT** project are encouraged.
+Contributions to the **Bible_chatbot** project are encouraged.
 If you wish to contribute new features, add support for more scriptures, or make enhancements, please adhere to these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.